Secured-Pi/Secured-Pi/README.md

 - Clone the raspberry-pi-client repository on to the device.
 - Create a virtual environment, activate it, install requirements.txt, and OpenCV.
 OpenCV2 is sufficient, since we only need it to take pictures of a face.
-- Configure Django server location in the code (more to come).
+- Configure Django server location in the main.py code (more to come).
-- Run ./main.py and use your Django user credentials to register your lock and begin listening to the Flask server.
+- Run ./main.py and use your Django server user credentials to register your lock and begin listening to the Flask server.
 - After this, if all went well, you should be able to control the lock manually from the website by hitting the unlock button.

 3) Training facial recognition
+- Instructions to come...

 ## Contributors: